 Many people who feel hopeless also feel alone.
 They may believe they have no one to count on, so facing recovery alone becomes much more overwhelming.
 Having the support of others during your recovery journey can help lift you.
 Find local 12-step meetings, join a church group, talk to a spiritual leader, and be open with friends and family.
 Being surrounded by those who want to support you can reassure you that others will be there to pick you up when you fall and give you hope for when times get challenging.

 The benefits of prayer in recovery are more numerous than many people realize.
 Not only can prayer allow you to reach out to a higher power for help, but it can also help you feel less alone.
 If you are too afraid to reach out to someone else for help, prayer allows you to voice your struggles privately and feel heard.
 You may also find that your prayers are answered.

 Finding hope in sobriety may be more about finding your passion.
 Some people begin to feel hopeless because they may feel like they have nothing to live for and their days will never get better.
 Finding something you feel passionate about can give your life more purpose and reason.
 It may also give you something to look forward to regularly that can push you to keep moving forward.

 Having hope in recovery is about looking at the bright side of things.
 All too often, people in early recovery will dwell on the negatives, but this type of thinking can leave someone feeling bogged down and overwhelmed.
 In some cases, this type of negative thinking may have been a big cause of your substance abuse in the first place.
 Instead, make a conscious effort to think positively.
 The more you can look on the bright side, the more hope you will have that things will continue to get better.

 If you or someone you love is struggling with addiction, there is hope.
-Our Christian-based rehab helps people just like you move past their substance abuse problems and work toward a brighter tomorrow.
+Our faith-based addiction recovery programs help people just like you move past their substance abuse problems and work toward a brighter tomorrow.